mageplaza/magento-2-smtp/README.md

-## 2. How to install SMTP Extension
+## 2. How to install the SMTP Extension

 ### Install via composer (recommend)